European rabbit: Conservation status

 Though the European rabbit thrives in many of the locations where it was introduced, in its native Iberia, populations are dwindling.
 In 2005, the Portuguese Institute for Nature Conservation and Forests classified O. cuniculus in Portugal as "near threatened", while in 2006, Spanish authorities (SECEM) reclassified it in Spain as "vulnerable".
 In 2018, the International Union for Conservation of Nature reclassified O. cuniculus in Spain, Portugal, and France as "endangered", due to the extent of recent declines.
-However, worldwide, the species is endangered.
+The IUCN assessment of the species considers only those populations within its natural distribution, and as such it is considered endangered by that group.